FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 5 – Publish/16-Publishing Preparations/16-Publishing Preparations.md

 ## Learning Objectives

 - Recognize the various accompanying files that need to be present in the Git repository before moving forward to formal publishing of the materials
-- Use software tools to create and validate the accompanying files
+- Describe relevant software tools required for creating and validating the accompanying files
 - Develop appropriate accompanying files for custom repositories hosting FAIR-by-Design learning materials

 ## Target Audience